mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

     [INFO] [1683009341.836334639] [print_forever]: Printed 2 times.
     [INFO] [1683009342.336555088] [print_forever]: Printed 3 times.

-To finish, press the :guilabel:`Stop` button or press :kbd:`CTRL+F2`.
+To finish, press the :guilabel:`Stop` button or press :kbd:`CTRL+F2` on :program:`PyCharm`.
 The node will exit gracefully with

 .. code :: console